 “I failed myself when started using marijuana regularly as a young teenager.
 I failed myself when I ruined a once-in-a-lifetime chance to be Robert Griffin III’s running mate during his Heisman Trophy-winning season at Baylor.
 I failed myself when I didn’t check with the league office to ensure that my doctor-prescribed, codeine-based medicine was allowed under NFL guidelines.
 I failed myself when I was arrested for driving a motor vehicle with a blood-alcohol level over the legal limit.
 I failed myself when I missed a team walkthrough late in the season and was suspended for the final game of the year.”

 After missing the 2015 season, Gordon reportedly failed another drug test and had his initial reinstatement request for the 2016 season denied.
 The league eventually extended his suspension through the first four games of the season.

-Instead of reporting to the Brown when he was eligible, Gordon opted to enter an in-patient rehab clinic and missed the entirety of a second straight season.
+Instead of reporting to the Browns when he was eligible, Gordon entered an in-patient rehab clinic and missed the entirety of a second straight season.

 Gordon returned to Browns after rehab stint

 Gordon returned to the Browns for the end of the 2017 season after being reinstated by the league.
 He played five games that season, tallying 18 catches for 335 yards.

 Gordon played one game for the Browns in 2018 before the team cut ties with him over reported “trust” issues.

 The Patriots then traded for Gordon for a fifth-round draft pick.
 Gordon played 11 games that season for New England, tallying 40 catches for 720 yards and three touchdowns.

 The NFL suspended Gordon again in December of 2018 shortly after Gordon announced he was taking a break from football to focus on his mental health.